-3 Drafting note: we suggest all documents are included in order for all relevant evidence to be considered as part of the process.
+3 we suggest all documents are included in order for all relevant evidence to be considered as part of the process.
 This is likely to minimise the risk of challenge that relevant matters were not taken into account e.g. mitigating factors / disability.

-- 3.2.3 the appropriate sanction to be imposed. - 3.3 Unless the Warden considers that further investigation is needed, he will close the meeting and inform the pupil and the Parents that they will be notified of their decision in writing or verbally inform them.
+- a the investigation report; - b the pupil's conduct record; - c the relevant School policies and procedures. - 3.2.
+The pupil and their Parents will have an opportunity to make representations on: - 3.2.1. the investigator's findings; - 3.2.2. whether they constitute serious misconduct on balance of probabilities; - 3.2.3. the appropriate sanction to be imposed. - 3.3.
+Unless the Warden considers that further investigation is needed, he will close the meeting and inform the pupil and the Parents that they will be notified of their decision in writing or verbally inform them.

-4 Decision
+4. Decision

-- 4.1 The Warden will consider: - 4.1.1 whether the allegation, complaint or rumour has been sufficiently proved.

-The standard of proof shall be the civil standard, i.e. the balance of probabilities; - 4.1.2 whether the findings constitute serious breach of discipline; and - 4.1.3 the appropriate sanction to be imposed (and the pupil's disciplinary record will be taken into account where the complaint concerns the conduct of the pupil). - 4.2 The Warden may permanently exclude or remove a pupil or impose any other sanction they consider to be appropriate in accordance with this policy. - 4.3 The Warden will notify the Parents of their decision in writing, with reasons, within five working days of the permanent exclusion hearing. - 4.4 A decision to permanently exclude or remove a pupil shall take effect within two working days of the date of the Warden's letter confirming their decision.
+- 4.1.
+The Warden will consider: - 4.1.1. whether the allegation, complaint or rumour has been sufficiently proved.
+The standard of proof shall be the civil standard, i.e. the balance of probabilities; - 4.1.2. whether the findings constitute serious breach of discipline; and - 4.1.3. the appropriate sanction to be imposed (and the pupil's disciplinary record will be taken into account where the complaint concerns the conduct of the pupil). - 4.2.
+The Warden may permanently exclude or remove a pupil or impose any other sanction they consider to be appropriate in accordance with this policy. - 4.3.
+The Warden will notify the Parents of their decision in writing, with reasons, within five working days of the permanent exclusion hearing. - 4.4.
+A decision to permanently exclude or remove a pupil shall take effect within two working days of the date of the Warden's letter confirming their decision.
 Until then, the pupil may remain excluded for a fixed-term and away from School premises.

-5 Appeal
+5. Appeal

-- 5.1 The Parents or the pupil may request to Appeal the Warden's decision: - 5.1.1 to permanently exclude or remove a pupil from the School, or - 5.1.2 where the pupil is excluded from the School for a fixed term of 11 working days or more; or - 5.1.3 where the fixed-term exclusion would result in the pupil missing a public examination. - 5.2 A request for an Appeal must be made in writing within five working days of the date of the Warden's letter confirming their decision.
-If such a request is made, the pupil shall remain excluded on a fixed-term basis until the Appeal has taken place and either the sanction is upheld or a reconsidered decision made. - 5.3 See the Permanent Exclusion and Removal: Appeal Procedure for further information about requesting an Appeal and the detail of the procedure.
+5.1.
+The Parents or the pupil may request to Appeal the Warden's decision:

+5.1.1.to permanently exclude or remove a pupil from the School, or

+- 5.1.2. where the pupil is excluded from the School for a fixed term of 11 working days or more; or - 5.1.3. where the fixed-term exclusion would result in the pupil missing a public examination. - 5.2.
+A request for an Appeal must be made in writing within five working days of the date of the Warden's letter confirming their decision.
+If such a request is made, the pupil shall remain excluded on a fixed-term basis until the Appeal has taken place and either the sanction is upheld or a reconsidered decision made. - 5.3.
+See the Permanent Exclusion and Removal: Appeal Procedure for further information about requesting an Appeal and the detail of the procedure.

-6 Leaving status
+6. Leaving status